sjthespian/pfSense-blockerNG2named/README.md

 pfSense users which like the pfBlockerNG addon and the bind9 as a recursive DNS server can benefit from pfBlockerNG DNS blocking functionalities even with installed bind9.
 This script can be installed on a pfSense machine and converts given DNS blocklist in a bind compatible way.
 It was tested with: pfSense 2.4.3/2.4.4/2.4.4_1, pfBlockerNG 2.1.2_3/pfBlockerNG-Devel 2.2.5_19 and bind9.12

+Where possible the configuration is pulled directly from the pfBlockerNG values in config.xml.
+It will use the whitelist from pfBlockerNG and also supports the top1M list if it is enabled.

 # Prerequisite

    * You need to have pfBlockerNG / pfBlockerNG-Devel installed and configured.
 Consider following guides: https://www.tecmint.com/install-configure-pfblockerng-dns-black-listing-in-pfsense/